 Soft and buttery with the earthy flavor of dill and garlic, balanced with the summery tang of lemon, these taters make a great, easy side dish.

 I have dill growing in my tiny herb garden this year.
 It’s a beautiful plant with fluffy, deep green fronds, and if left to flower will grow lovely wispy flowers.
 You should pinch off the production of these flowers if you want to extend the life of your dill plant though.
 Short and stout makes for a long growing season.
 You should also be careful to watch for butterflies.
 They like to make home on dill so you may have eggs and caterpillars on your plant.
-I examine each frond before I cut it.
-It only takes a minute; the butterflies are worth the effort!
+It only takes a minute to check; the butterflies are worth the effort!

 Dill is a natural companion to potatoes.
 I saw these little gold ones at the grocery store and just had to bring to them home.
 Miniatures always get me, and as long as they’re not a kitten, I usually come home with them.
 I have real trouble yanking myself away from soft, tiny kitten ears though.
 Oh, the kitten ears…